List of gaps in Interstate Highways

-There are gaps in the Interstate Highway system, where the roadway carrying an Interstate shield does not conform to the standards set by the Federal Highway Administration (FHWA), the body that sets the regulations for the Interstate Highway System.
+There are gaps in the Interstate Highway System where the roadway carrying an Interstate shield does not conform to the standards set by the Federal Highway Administration (FHWA), the body that sets the regulations for the Interstate Highway System.
 For the most part, the Interstate Highway System in the United States is a connected system, with most freeways completed; however, some Interstates still have gaps.
 These gaps can be due to unconnected segments of the same route or from failure of the road to fully conform to Interstate standards by including such characteristics as at-grade crossings, traffic lights, undivided or narrow freeways, or movable bridges (lift bridges and drawbridges).

 True gaps

 True gaps are where multiple disjoint sections of road have the same Interstate highway number and can reasonably be considered part of "one highway" in theory, based on the directness of connections via other highways, or based on future plans to fill in the gap in the Interstate, or simply based on the shortness of the gap.
 The sections are either not physically connected at all, or they are connected but the connection is not signed as part of the highway.
-This list does not include different highways that share the same number, such as the two different I-76s, I-84s, I-86s, I-87s, and I-88s, which despite appearances, were always intended as distinct highways and were never intended as a contiguous route.
+This list does not include different highways that share the same number, such as the two different I-84s and I-87s, which despite appearances, were always intended as distinct highways and were never intended as a contiguous route.

 Interstate 26

 In North Carolina, Interstate 26 has a gap from Forks of Ivy to Asheville at exit 4A of Interstate 240.
 This is because not all of the parts in the gap were built to Interstate standards.
-Right now, Interstate 26 is designated as Future I-26, US 19, and US 23.
-Construction on building this gap to Interstate Standards was scheduled to start in 2022.
+As of May 2025, Interstate 26 is designated as Future I-26, US 19, and US 23, as well as a section also being concurrent with US 25 and US 70.
+In an effort to build the gap to Interstate standards, construction of the overall "Asheville I-26 Connector" project started in the summer of 2024 and is expected to be completed no earlier than October 2031.

+Interstate 42

+In North Carolina, Interstate 42 has a gap from Clayton to Goldsboro.
+This is because the corridor that the Interstate will be on is not up to standards or is unbuilt.
+North Carolina plans to complete I-42 entirely by 2032.